Self-Employed Retirement Plans Pittsburgh, PA

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that permits those who are self-employed to contribute a percentage of their net earnings.
-Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) would not be able to contribute beyond the 25% you (the employer) already contributed.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-SEP IRAs is a good option for companies with cycles of high revenue and low revenue.
-Compared to other retirement options, SEP IRAs don’t have expensive setup or ongoing fees.
+Plan Overview: A Simplified Employee Pension (SEP) IRA serves as a retirement savings option that allows self-employed individuals to save a percentage of their net business profits.
+Contributions must come from an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions more than the 25% you (the employer) allocate.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
+This type of plan may be ideal for businesses that experience fluctuating revenue streams.
+In contrast to some alternatives, SEP IRAs are free of costly startup or administrative fees.

 • 25% of compensation, or